rempsyc/lavaanExtra/paper/paper.md

 # Acknowledgements

-I would like to thank Hugues Leduc, Jany St-Cyr, Andreea Gavrila, Charles-Étienne Lavoie, and Björn Büdenbender for statistical or technical advice that helped inform some functions of this package and/or useful feedback on this manuscript.
+I would like to thank Hugues Leduc, Jany St-Cyr, Andreea Gavrila, Patrick Coulombe, Jay Olson, Charles-Étienne Lavoie, and Björn Büdenbender for statistical or technical advice that helped inform some functions of this package and/or useful feedback on this manuscript.
 I would also like to acknowledge funding from the Social Sciences and Humanities Research Council of Canada.

 # References